colton-gabertan/SecurityShepherdLabs/README.md

 if substr1 in userInput:
   userInput = userInput[2:] # filters out "on"

-  if substr2 in userInput: # look for the attribute, delete next n characters where n = length of event tag
+  if substr2 in userInput: # look for the attribute, delete the substr2
-    userInput = userInput[:n]
+    userInput = userInput - substr2
 ```
 *[Python3 slicing] to understand the psuedocode a bit better*